stevenryoung/stevenryoung.github.io/cv.md

 #### Research Scientist
 - Developing methods for utlizing HPC for training deep networks for large science datasets
-- Developing approaches for applying deep learning to datasets with very few labeled examples.
+- Developing approaches for applying deep learning to datasets with very few labeled examples

+### University of Tennessee - Bredesen Center, Knoxville, TN (Jan.
+2018 - Present)

+#### Adjunct Professor
+- Teaching course on data science, machine learning, and computing
+- Providing input for the admissions process for the Data Science and Engineering program

 ### ORNL - Computational Data Analytics, Oak Ridge, TN (Dec.
 2014 - Nov.
 2016)